daelsepara/transaction-report/README.md

-# NaXum Technical Exam - Transaction Report
+# NaXum Technical Exam - Transaction Report and Top 100 Distributors

-My implementation of the Transaction Report during the Technical Exam.
+My implementation of the Transaction Report and Top 100 Distributors during the Technical Exam.
 Implemented using PHP Laravel Framework 5.8 and Bootstrap 5.1